Love Long Beach and food? Click here to scroll through our foodie archives.

 Photo courtesy of Bigmista’s.

 The thing with Bigmista’s is that they’re already well known for the BBQ—and rightfully so.
-Pullin’ a food truck around LA, the most charming wife’n’husband team, Phyllis and Neal Strawder, garnered a bigger following in LA than they did in Long Beach—even after opening their brick-and-mortar near the Traffic Circle.
+Pullin’ a food truck around LA, the most charming wife’n’husband team, Phyllis and Neil Strawder, garnered a bigger following in LA than they did in Long Beach—even after opening their brick-and-mortar near the Traffic Circle.

 taste wine-beer-kitchen (3506 E. Broadway Ave. in Belmont Heights)

 Photo by Brian Addison